Instagram is kind of a big deal right now.

 Fonts & titles

-PowerDirector comes with a lot of cool looking fonts and title, some of them animated.
+PowerDirector comes with a lot of cool-looking fonts and titles, some of them animated.

 This might not sound like a big deal, but it actually is.

 A nice looking title that you display at the very beginning of your video will make the clip look more professional and people are more likely to want to keep watching instead of scrolling down to other people’s content.
 So grabbing their attention right from the very start is super important.

 I am a big fan of slow-motion scenes and I always use them in my edits whenever I can.
 It makes the footage look more cinematic, it’s more interesting and fun to watch.